delonnewman/activerecord-setops/README.md

 # Why?

 Joins can be difficult to reason about in Arel (an SQL for that matter).
-Many joins can be replaced with set operations which are much simplers beasts and have consistent mathetical properties.
+Many joins can be replaced with set operations which are much simpler beasts, may offer performance gains, and have consistent mathematical properties.
+But these operations while present in Arel are lacking in ActiveRecord.
+This module attempts to correct that oversight.

 # Installation